Scoliosis 3DC℠, Not Wait and See…

 When a child has a 15 – 20º Cobb angle and has significant growth potential, then there are simple interventions we teach older children, pre-teens and teens that can and do help the compliant patient.
 It is not our full program, but a short program to introduce postural education, instruction in scoliosis ADLs, physiologic® exercise (Schroth Best Practice®) and perhaps a 3D Made Easy® exercise (also Schroth Best Practice®) or two.
 This is not a full program, but it is education, knowledge and tools a pre-teen can incorporate easily in everyday life to counteract the curve and empower themselves.

-When a curve is over 20º and the child has significant growth potential, exercises in addition to those listed above will be introduced and perhaps our Cheneau-Gensingen® brace (Schroth compatible).
+When a curve is over 20º and the child has significant growth potential, exercises in addition to those listed above will be introduced and perhaps our Chêneau-Gensingen® brace (Schroth compatible).
 Treatment using exercise for scoliosis, or bracing, depends on age, skeletal maturity (Risser sign) and growth potential.
 In-brace corrections are more easily achievable when a child’s spine is still flexible.
-This is demonstrated on the x-ray indicating a correction, in-brace, of 20º to 5º on a girl, just about to turn ten years old.
+This is demonstrated on an x-ray indicating a correction, in-brace, of 20º to 5º on a girl, just about to turn ten years old.

 From our vantage point, the ‘wait and see’ way of thinking puts children that do not need to be at risk.
 Parents should know there is opportunity to slow, stop or reverse progression and manage scoliosis to a more successful outcome rather than following the ‘watch and wait’ scenario.
 If a curve is above 20º and risk of progression is not high (for example, a patient in their mid-teens with a higher Risser sign) then pattern-specific exercise alone can very possibly prevent the need for bracing altogether and prevent progression.